GuillaumeGalasso/Embedded_Systems--Shape_The_World/README.md

 Lab 15: Design and test a hand-held video game, which integrates all components from previous labs

 #### Module 16: Wireless Communication and the Internet of Things
-Lab 16: Connect a CC3100 booster pack to the LaunchPad and communicate with an access point
+Lab 16: Connect a CC3100 booster pack to the LaunchPad and communicate with an access point via Wifi

 ## Common Files